cayrusa/ShatteredAscension-PreludeBooklet/PreludeBooklet.md

 ### Phase 1: Prelude Cards Selection

 1. **Agendas**.
 Reveal the top 5 Political Cards from the deck.
 They will be voted on in Phase 4
 2. **Pre-set Prelude Cards**.
-Player get their race-specific Prelude Card, and a Basic Prelude Card
+Player get their race-specific Prelude Card, and an "Opening Move" Prelude Card
 3. **Draw and select Prelude Cards**.
 Players draw **7** Prelude Cards, and discard **3** of them face-down

 ### Phase 2: Quick Reaction Force